 By F.I.
 Goldhaber

 After a week in San Francisco, my husband and I were on the way to the airport on a shuttle bus with 20 other people.
-Four of us had flights to catch and the rest were returning to their hotel.
-We had a little more than two hours before our flights — not an excessive amount of time in today’s’ heightened security environment.
+Four of us had flights to catch, and the rest were returning to their hotel.
+We had a little more than two hours before our flights — not an excessive amount of time in today’s heightened security environment.

 However, there we were, stranded on the side of the freeway in rush hour.
 Our driver called the company on her cell phone, but there was no time to dispatch another bus from the city and reach the airport on time.

 As we were running out of options, a taxicab pulled off the highway.
 When he learned our situation, the driver offered to take the four of us to the airport.
 I thought, as he stuffed our luggage into his voluminous trunk, “Now here’s an entrepreneur.
 He saw an opportunity to make an extra buck and he took it.”
-We were all so happy he stopped we would have paid whatever he asked.
+We were all so happy he stopped that we would pay whatever he asked.

 The shuttle coordinator offered him money so we would not have to pay the fare, but he wouldn’t take it.
 Once we were on our way he announced he was not going to charge us.
 “I was on my way there anyway.”
 He went on to tell us he had been driving a cab for 30 years and this was not the first time he had been in this situation.
 I told him he was a “mensch” and asked him if he knew what that meant?
 He only knew it was a Yiddish word.
 Roughly translated, I explained, it means you’re a human being, the finest specimen of human being.